yureek/S-HealthStack.github.io/pages/release notes/v09beta.md

 ## Account Creation

 Every member collaborating on a study needs a health stack account.
-In addition to the [command account creation](../documentation/installation/installing-the-backend.md#xiii-create-initial-account) available in the alpha version, initial account creation is now available through an easy to use [web portal user interface](../documentation/installation/installing-the-portal.md#iii-launch-web-portal-and-create-account).
+In addition to the [command line account creation](../documentation/installation/installing-the-backend.md#xiii-create-initial-account) available in the alpha version, initial account creation is now available through an easy to use [web portal user interface](../documentation/installation/installing-the-portal.md#iii-launch-web-portal-and-create-account).